mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2012-09-10-theskull-com-portrait.md

 ---
-title: "Dark hat and flannet coat"
+title: "Dark hat and flannel coat"
 excerpt: "PaperFaces portrait of theskull-com drawn with Paper for iOS on an iPad."
 image:
   path: &image /assets/images/paperfaces-theskull-com-tumblr.jpg